fut-infrastructure/implementation-guide/input/intro-notes/StructureDefinition-ehealth-careteam-intro.md

  a single CarePlan but the typical scenario is that it is referenced by multiple CarePlan and/or EpisodeOfCare instances crossing multiple Patient instances.

-The profile is based on the native FHIR Basic resource and adds the following extensions:
+The eHealth profile of CareTeam has the following extensions:
-* `ehealth-useContext` The context that the content is intended to support
+* `ehealth-useContext` which defines the context that the content is intended to support

 ### Composition of CareTeams
 In the eHealth Infrastructure, the possibility to add CareTeam participant members other than Practitioner